Smeagol (gastropod): Anatomy

 The number of chromosomes is unknown.
 They have no sex chromosomes.

 Distribution

 The genus Smeagol is so far restricted to New Zealand and Australia.
-Smeagol manneringi is known from the south coast of Wellington, and in a possibly genetically-distinct form from Kaikoura.
+Smeagol manneringi is known from the south coast of Wellington, and in a possibly genetically distinct form from Kaikōura.

 Ecology

 These slugs inhabit the upper intertidal zone on gravel substrate.

 The development of the veliger is completed in the egg (they do not have a trochophore larval stage).